 To view our library card policy in its entirety, click here.

 If the item you are looking for is already checked out, you may place a reserve on it.
-You can do this online through the library’s online catalog or at the Circulation Desk.
+You can do this online through the library’s online catalog or at the Youth or Adult Desk.

 In addition to our regular borrowing services, we also offer options to request items from other libraries.
 Click on Chat With Us for assistance in requesting materials from other libraries outside our consortium.